AI: Is Humanity Ready for Human-like Robots

 By Zuko Komisa

-The quest to improve our lives through modern technology and Artificial Intelligence has seen many discoveries and breakthroughs in inventions, many of which have raised alarm bells in a society whose very existence might be threatened by the existence of machines.
-We are seeing more and more technological advancements which will ultimately change the world as we know it.
+The quest to improving our lives through modern technology and Artificial Intelligence has seen many discoveries and breakthroughs in inventions, many of which have raised alarm bells to a society whose mere existence might be threatened by the existence of a superior species.
+We are seeing more and more human creations whose sole purpose is to change the world as we know it.

-In recent years, the introduction of driverless cars, robotic artificial limbs, and augmented reality, it is clear that the fourth industrial revolution has reached the point of no return.
+In recent years there has been the introduction of driverless cars, children given artificial limbs, operating systems (OS) that are very realistic, the list of creepy invasive inventions is endless.
 At the recent Future Investment Initiative Conference in Riyadh, a human-like robot named Sophia was unveiled and granted citizenship by the Kingdom of Saudi Arabia.
-This is a first in many regards, giving a robot equal status as a human being, a declaration of trust in a new technology without the foresight of the potential problems this may cause in the future.
+This is a first in many regards, giving a robot equal status as a human being, a declaration of trust in a new technology without the foresight of the dire possibilities this may cause in the future.

 The Sophia development is particularly concerning as the was no clear definition of the Social and Legal Rights this robot will have.
 There have been laws put in place to protect humans from injury by robotics, especially here in South Africa.
-There are also many layers to consider when introducing to the world, what could potentially become a new species; a re-creation of ourselves by ourselves.
+There are also many layers to consider when introducing to the world a new species that is a re-creation of ourselves by ourselves.

-Sophia has the ability to teach itself an emotion, and is an impressive self-learning machine with infinite access to all the data ever output and is a constantly updating its (or do we say her?) knowledge base.
-Saudi Arabia is in the process of building an entirely new city worth US$500 billion which will be fuelled heavily by investment in robotics.
+Sophia has the ability to teach itself an emotion, is an impressive self-learning machine with infinite access to all the data ever made and is a constantly updating its knowledge base.
+Saudi Arabia is in the process of building an entirely new city worth US$500 billion which will be fuelled and ran by renewables and robotics a heavily invested in the future of robotics.

-The real question is, are we ready for a world that is computerized, sharing our humanity with robots who have manufactured emotions and more intelligence that than the average Joe?
+The real question is, are we ready for a world that is computerized, sharing our humanity with unpredictable soulless robotics with no conscious, manufactured emotions and more intelligent that than the average Joe.
 Are we safe, are we participating in framing the kind of world we will live in?

 Is humanity ready human-like robots?
-Or have we gone too far?
+When will we know we’ve gone too far?